montagejs/jasminum/README.md

 [Montage Collections]: https://github.com/montagejs/collections
 [Q]: https://github.com/kriskowal/q

+Jasminum is loosely coupled to Q. You can substitute any promise library that supports a `Promise` constructor and a `Promise.resolve` method, per ECMAScript 6.
+Create a constructor that inherits from Jasminum’s `Suite` and override its `Promise` property, or just pass `Promise` as an option to `suite.runAndReport(options)`.

 The Collections library establishes foundations that Jasminum employs for comparing values, particularly polymorphic `Object.equals`, `Object.compare`,